kocisov/crab/README.md

 import { Component, defineComponents, render } from '@kocisov/crab'

 // if you are not
-// include umd bundle @kocisov/crab/browser
-const { Component, defineComponents, render } = Crab // window.crab
+// you can use umd bundle @kocisov/dist/crab.umd.js const { Component, defineComponents, render } = Crab // window.Crab

 // ...